-One vendor accounted for 20% of the Company's outstanding accounts payable as of December 31, 2022.
-One vendor accounted for 13% of the Company's outstanding payable as of December 31, 2021.
+Two vendors accounted for 17% and 10%, respectively, of the Company's outstanding accounts payable as of December 31, 2023.
+One vendor accounted for 20% of the Company's outstanding payable as of December 31, 2022.

 Foreign Currency Translation

 All of our foreign subsidiaries use their local currency as their functional currency.
 Assets and liabilities are translated from the local functional currency into U.S. Dollars at the exchange rate on the balance sheet date and revenue and expenses are translated at the average exchange rate for the period.
 Translation adjustments are recorded in accumulated other comprehensive income.
 Foreign currency gains and losses arising from transactions not in the subsidiaries local currency are recorded in results of operations.